 We have big shared lunchtime meals and can see progress in all the classes, almost 5 classes for the price of one.
 I always love turning up to a festival early and seeing the site build up and then all the visitors arrive, for the folk who come on these special courses the atmosphere is great.

-We have 4 pre fest courses are aimed at folk who can already use the basic tools rather than absolute beginners and one class aimed at those just starting out.
+Pre fest courses are aimed at folk who can already use the basic tools rather than absolute beginners.
 There will be some tools available but we hope many folk will be able to bring their own tools.

 Anja is one of the best and most innovative carvers in Sweden.
 Her carving and particularly the painting of the work adds a joyful dimension.
 Her work is rooted in traditional techniques but goes off into many new unexplored places.
 She does not consider herself primarily as a spooncarver yet she carves some of the best spoons we have seen, she is also a warm and inspirational teacher.
 See some of her work “The Amazing Woodwork of Anja Sundberg“.

 Is the head woodwork teacher at Saterglantan, the national folk craft school in Sweden, she has taught woodwork classes there since 1998.
 Beth is perhaps best known in the UK for her wonderful carved bowls but her spoons are equally wonderful functional sculptures.
 As Beth says the beauty of a spoon is that it is so simple and yet so complex.
 We are delighted to have Beth joining us at Spoonfest for the second time.

 Jane has been a inspirational participant at all the previous spoonfests but we are excited that this year she has agreed to teach a prefest course for us.
 She will share her special knowledge of working in the tradition of historic Breton spoons which have various interesting features including chip carved decoration, wax inlay and the amazing folding spoons.
 She is a really great patient teacher. see her website www.chatquilit.com and instagram www.instagram.com/janespoons